 In the aftermath of a global pandemic as well as new and ongoing wars, political leaders and diplomats around the world are under increased scrutiny and pressure.
 Besides fostering understanding, being multilingual is simply good practice for anyone in the international diplomatic sphere.

 With the US as a global leader, one would think its presidents would have some sort of international inclination, yet only 20 out of 46 (43%) US presidents spoke a second language.

 Both former US President, Donald Trump, and the current sitting President, Joe Biden, are monolingual, as is the President of Brazil Jair Bolsonaro, China’s Xi Jinping, and Abdel Fattah el-Sisi of Egypt.

-Today, some of the most well-known leaders of English speaking countries – the United States, Australia and New Zealan – are monolingual, even though Jacinda Ardern, from New Zealand, apparently wishes she had learned Maori and has promised to raise her daughter speaking the indigenous language.
+Today, some of the most well-known leaders of English-speaking countries – the United States, Australia, and New Zealand – are monolingual, even though Jacinda Ardern, from New Zealand, apparently wishes she had learned Maori and has promised to raise her daughter speaking the indigenous language.

-Multilingual world leaders are of course not without fault, but here’s a look at the panoply today:
+Multilingual world leaders are of course not without fault, but let’s take a look at the panoply today:

 Some famous multilingual world leaders

 1. Vahagn Khachaturyan (Armenia): Armenian, Russian, and English

 2. Sahle Work-Zewde (Ethiopia): Amharic, French, and English